Blond Bombshell Abby Dowse Leaves Little To The Imagination In Purple Bikini

-With 1.9 million Instagram followers, Abby Dowse is one of the platform’s most well-known bikini models.
-She has an enviable figure, and she does not have a problem flaunting it on social media.
+With 1.9 million Instagram followers, Abby Dowse is one of the social media platform’s most well-known bikini models.
+She has an enviable figure, and she does not have a problem flaunting it.
 On Wednesday, she took to the photo-sharing app to show off a new bikini — and left little to the imagination while doing so.

 Abby’s update was a close-up shot that showed her body from her neck to the top of her thighs.
 Keeping any distractions to a minimum, she stood against a white wall.